-One of the goals of the current General Plan (adopted 2010) is to encourage a wider variety of housing types available in Round Rock, with sensitivity to the character of surrounding development.
+One of the goals of the 2010 General Plan is to encourage a wider variety of housing types available in Round Rock, with sensitivity to the character of surrounding development.
 Under the 2002 zoning ordinance there was one multifamily zoning district (MF), which did not distinguish between low- and medium-density multifamily development, and did not allow higher-density multifamily at all.
 The original multifamily zoning district (MF) was replaced with three new districts of different densities.
-The standards for the MF-2 district are very similar to the earlier MF district, and MF properties were rezoned to the MF-2 district. (links go to the ordinance sections on Municode)
+The standards for the MF-2 district are very similar to the earlier MF district, and MF properties were rezoned to the MF-2 district.

 (adopted March 2013) Round Rock recently overhauled its sign ordinance to better balance business needs for advertising and wayfinding with community goals for traffic safety and an attractive streetscape.
 The new ordinance includes sets of development standards appropriate for different road types in order to create a more consistent streetscape, while remaining be flexible enough to avoid a monotonous appearance and to accommodate changes in sign manufacturing technologies.
 The ordinance was developed with input from homeowners and neighborhood associations, sign companies, local businesses, the Texas Sign Association, the Planning & Zoning Commission, and the City Council.

-The City has made it a priority to maintain the quality of life for its residents.
+The city has made it a priority to maintain the quality of life for its residents.
 Like a general plan, area plans establish a vision and guide decision making for specific areas of the city that are undergoing significant change, such as a change in allowable land uses.
 Neighborhood plans are undertaken to establish a vision and strategy for improving the quality of life in existing residential neighborhoods.
-Many of the issues that were addressed through neighborhood plans are now the function of the Neighborhood Services Office in the Administration Department.
+Many of the issues that were addressed through neighborhood plans are now a function of the Community Development Office.

 - Southwest Downtown Plan (2005), replaced by the Downtown Master Plan (2010) and Downtown Mixed-Use Zoning Districts